#

 Testing

-It is possible to test for MTHFR genes (of which there are over 50 variations) through a simple saliva DNA test such as with 23andMe.
+It is possible to test for MTHFR genes (of which there are over 50 variations) through a simple saliva DNA test.
 Researchers have identified C677T and A1298C (often written as 677 and 1298) as the most common genetic single nucleotide polymorphisms (frequently called SNPs) and are more likely to affect folate metabolism.
 You can also ask your practitioner to organise a methylation panel which is a blood test to check to see whether the folate is being metabolised efficiently.
 Homocysteine testing (which is another blood test) can also identify if there is a current high need for vitamin B6, B12 and folate.

 If tests are positive for an MTHFR mutation then the most important thing to remember is the mutation might not have been expressed (switched itself on).
 This may be because you are living a healthy stress-free life already and eating lots of leafy green vegetables.
 It may also be that you have other genetic strengths to balance this SNP.
 If folate related health conditions/symptoms are apparent, then it might be possible to ameliorate these at the root cause and manage them more positively.
 Simple diet and lifestyle changes and in some cases specific supplementation can safeguard against future health issues or deterioration.